czyys/dustforceguide/README.md

 ### Slope boosting ###

-Increasing then keeping your speed after landing on a 45<sup>o</sup> angled ground is called slope boosting.
+Increasing your speed by landing on a 45<sup>o</sup> angled ground is called slope boosting.
 As long as you’re not going backwards you don’t have to worry about the landing angle necessary for the boost to work.

 Downdash into a slope holding forward and 'down' and dash when you reach the ground.